Borders-None/lessons-2020-autumn-advanced/advanced_8_objects/homework/README.md

 # 2. Exercise

-Demonstrate that all your implemented array methods work correctly by populating the array with objects (person, car or any other objects) and executing the methods.
+Demonstrate that all your implemented array methods work correctly by populating the array with **objects** (not primitive types like `number` or `string`, but custom objects like person, car or laptop) and executing the methods.

 For example: